logaretm/vee-validate/docs/content/api/use-form.md

 The handlers created using this function will automatically prevent form submission and stop the propagation of the submit event.

 It accepts a function which runs after validating the form and if all fields are valid.
-The callback you pass will receive the form values as the first argument, which is an object containing the active (non-disabled) fields' values.
+The callback you pass will receive the form values as the first argument, which is an object containing the fields' values.

 ```vue
 <template>